mwarning/l701/README.md

 - no garabage collector
 - small binary size, mostly due to zero cost abstractions over libc
 - optional output into readable C code would be nice
+- std library that is a compile time wrapper around stdc, this will keep binaries small

 A method called `match` can be implemented in a library that takes two arguments and creates low level code:
 ```